MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell-powershell.md

 Terraform automatically uses information from the default Azure subscription.

-Run []() to verify the current Microsoft account and Azure subscription.
+1. Run [Get-AzContext](/powershell/module/az.accounts/get-azcontext) to verify the current Microsoft account and Azure subscription.

+1. If want to use the displayed default subscription, you can skip the rest of this section.

+1. To authenticate using a different Microsoft account, run []().